Cordova

 • Android (cordova-android >= 9.0.0)

-• A configured Deep Link (e.g. URL Scheme) for your app
+• A Deep Link (URL Scheme) for your app

 <script src="https://trustly.one/start/scripts/trustly.js?accessId={YOUR_ACCESS_ID}"></script>

-If testing in the Trustly Sandbox environment, remember to adjust the root url to sandbox.trustly.oneand check to make sure your Access ID is correct for that environment.
+When you're testing in the Trustly Sandbox, change the root url tosandbox.trustly.one and make sure your Access ID is correct for the sandbox environment.

 <widget>